Microsoft is moving forward with its plans to turn Windows 11 into a full-fledged “AI” operating system amidst Copilot backlash.

 What are AI Agents and how do they work?

-For example, if you ask ChatGPT’s Agent to book a travel, it’ll open Chromium on Linux in an Azure container, search the query, visit different websites, navigate each page and book a flight ticket using your saved credentials.
-An AI Agent tries to mimic a human, and it can perform tasks on your behalf while you sit back and relax.
+For example, if you ask ChatGPT’s Agent to book a trip, it’ll open Chromium on Linux in an Azure container, search for the query, visit different websites, navigate each page, and book a flight ticket using your saved credentials.
+An AI Agent tries to behave like a human, and it can perform tasks on your behalf while you sit back and relax (spoiler: you don’t).

 Up until now, these Agents have been limited to cloud containers with Chromium and Linux terminal access, but as Microsoft wants Windows 11 to become an “AI-native” OS, it’s adding Agent Workspace.